isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-november.md

 ### <a name="categories"></a>Categorieën

 - Datum 2020-11-10
-- Mogelijkheden | Efficiëntie van & vergroten
+- Mogelijkheden | Efficiëntie van & verhogen

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep